smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 |              |         |              |                     | Either set the first line IP# to the special value of *ALL, or enter one or more allowed IP addresses to restrict the connection. |
 |              |         |              |                     | **Note**: Only one OpCon server can connect to the LSAM at once.
 Secondary connection attempts will be rejected, reported to the active OpCon server SAM Log and to the local IBM i partition's QSYSOPR message queue.
 The original active OpCon server connection will remain active. |

-## TLS Security Options
+### TLS Security Options

 For more information, refer to [Extended Discussion of Parameters](../configuration/configuration.md#extended-discussion-of-parameters) that provides instructions for implementing TLS Secured communication connections with this Agent.
 Those instructions must be understood to choose correct values for the fields in this table.

 Remember that changes to the TLS Security options will only take effect after the LSAM Server jobs have been stopped and restarted.

-### IBM i LSAM Configuration Settings: Job Scheduling and JORS TLS Security Options
+These TLS Security Options apply to both Job Scheduling and to the JORS Service.

 #### TLS Security Options
 | Field       | Default Values | Valid       | Required (Y/N) | Description |